VH-Lab/NDI-python/docs/source/glossary.rst

   .. currentmodule:: ndi.ndi_object
   NDI class
     A class derived from :class:`NDI_Object`, whose purpose is to act as a wrapper for a :term:`flatbuffer class`.
 It serves as simplified means of quickly converting between an :term:`NDI object` and and its :term:`flatbuffer` bytearrays.
+NDI classes are named in PascalCase.

   NDI object
     An instance of an :term:`NDI class`.

-  test term
-    for ref string

-  TEST term
-    for ref string
+  NDI ID
+    Every :term:`NDI object` should have a unique identifier.
+This string is automatically generated when a new object is instantiated if an id is not given.
+IDs are preserved between NDI objects and the associated :term:`document`\ s in database.

   flatbuffer
     A cross-platform data serialization format.
 Flatbuffers are highly efficient at accessing large amounts of serialized data at minimal memory and processing cost.
 It achieves this by relying upon predefined schema that are known to all parties involved.
 See the docs `here <https://google.github.io/flatbuffers/>`_